 While they were handing out Constitutions, a campus administrator, Drew Hutchinson, approached Michelle, Nathan, and Isaac and told them that they needed to stop what they were doing right away.
 Confused, they asked Mr. Hutchinson, “Why?”

-They were not doing anything wrong.
-They were not obstructing anyone’s path or interfering with nearby events.
-They weren’t staging the type of disruptive or violent protest which is regrettably becoming all too common on college campuses.
+They weren't doing anything wrong.
+They weren't obstructing anyone’s path or interfering with nearby events.
+They weren’t staging the type of disruptive or violent protest which is regrettably becoming all too common in too many of our cities.

 They were simply offering pocket Constitutions to students walking by.